-Haynes: Barbados meeting its fiscal targets but economy remains in recession
+Haynes: Barbados meeting fiscal targets but economy still in recession

 Barbados’ economy remains in recession, contracting by just under a quarter of a percent in the first quarter, and the central bank is only expecting marginal growth of about the same percentage for the whole of 2019.

 Governor of the Central Bank Cleviston Haynes said on Thursday, May 2 at his quarterly press conference that stabilising the economy and restoring investor confidence were the keys to achieving that growth, and the economic review released suggests that at least the first goal is being achieved.